Hilbert reciprocity using K-theory localization: Introduction

 Let me note that the recent papers \cite{MR3954369, clausennc} also produce, without relying on global class field theory, a sequence

 which is then shown to be equivalent to Moore's sequence.
 The methods in these papers are completely different from what we do in this paper.

 \begin{acknowledgement} I have learned about this problem mostly from Ivan Fesenko and Mikhail Kapranov, to whom I\ am very grateful.
-Recently, renewed interest in such questions was sparked by the fresh summer breeze of inspiration coming from the writings of Dustin Clausen \cite{clausenJ, clausen}, even though they go into a different direction from what we are doing in this paper. \end{acknowledgement}
+Recently, renewed interest in such questions was sparked by the fresh summer breeze of inspiration coming from the writings of Dustin Clausen \cite{clausenJ, clausen}, even though they go into a different direction from what we are doing in this paper.
+I thank D. Clausen, M. Groechenig and M. Tamiozzo for their feedback and various corrections. \end{acknowledgement}